-Canada’s best instant approval credit cards for 2023
+The best instant approval credit cards in Canada for 2024

-Canada’s best instant approval credit cards for 2023
+The best instant approval credit cards in Canada by category

 If you’re applying for a credit card, chances are you want it as soon as possible.
-Unfortunately, you often have to wait several days to see if you were approved, and then wait some more while the card makes its way to you in the mail.
+Typically, though, credit card applicants must wait several days to see if they’ve been approved, and then wait some more for the card to arrive via snail mail.
 The good news is many credit cards now offer instant approval.
-You simply fill out an online application and the credit card provider runs automated checks—you know within minutes if your application has been approved or rejected.
+You simply fill out an online application and the credit card provider runs automated checks—you’ll know within minutes if your application has been approved or rejected.

 Canadian Tire Triangle Mastercard*